kimrosana/kimrosana/README.md

-- 👋 Hi, I’m @kimrosana!
+- 👋 Hi, I’m Rosana Kim a.k.a. @kimrosana!
+Welcome to my profile :)
-- 👀 I’m interested in music, crossword puzzles, comedy TV shows and reading.
+- 👀 I’m interested in music, crossword puzzles, comedy TV shows, reading and - of course, data!
+I use it to better understand the world we live in, being able to get insights from it and answer questions.
 - 🌱 I’m currently developing my Power BI and SQL skills, and learning Python bit by bit.
-- 💞️ I’m looking to collaborate on any project involving SQL and Power BI!
-I am very curious about the world, which makes me interested in many subjects :)
+On this profile, you will find personal projects that showcase my skills.
+- 📫 You can reach out to me via [LinkedIn]([url](https://www.linkedin.com/in/rosana-kim/))
+- ⚡ Fun fact: I was an ESL teacher who graduated in German Language and Literature before I found out my passion for data!
 - 😄 Pronouns: He/She
-- ⚡ Fun fact: I was an ESL teacher before I found out my passion for data!

 <!---
 kimrosana/kimrosana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.